Custom Systems

 Manually moving data between systems, no shared view of the process, and decisions made on outdated information.
 A custom system brings order to these areas and gives the team a single, coherent working environment.

 Custom systems are software designed from the ground up around the processes, data, and business logic of a specific organisation.
-Hexacode builds such systems for B2B companies — from process analysis through architecture and iterative delivery to maintenance and development by a permanent senior team.
+Hexacode builds such systems for B2B companies - from process analysis through architecture and iterative delivery to maintenance and development by a permanent experienced team.
+We do not lock ourselves into one industry - we solve similar problems in CRMs, apartment sales, HR, logistics, and B2B portals, with strong domain experience in automotive and vehicle-data systems.

 When is a custom system worth building?